YoannaPo/YoannaPo/README.md

 ## About me:
 <div style="display: flex; flex-direction: row;" align=left >
- <p>I'm a long-life learner - currently on a Frontend Bertelsmann-Udacity Scholarship.
-I'm an amateur runner 🏃‍♀️ I like to see the glass half full.🥃
+ <p>I’m a lifelong learner, currently in a prompt engineering and automation program financed by Google.
+I’m also an amateur runner.🏃‍♀️ I like to see the glass half full.🥃
 <br><b>I like to work in a fast-paced, challenging, collaborative, and friendly work environment, where I can learn new tools while feeling like I'm making a difference.</b>
  </p>
  <div>